mhartnett998/HW-Code-Examples/README.md

 HW 4 is about optimization in the context of statistical problems

 HW 5 is about other forms of models, e.g. lasso, binomial logistic regression, etc.

+The midterm is about Monte Carlo methods for realizing random variables and regression